nec-research/glomicave/README.md

 └──────────────────────────────────────────────┴────────┘
 ```

-Statistics on the relation types can be obtained with the following command:
+Statistics on the relation types can be obtained with the following Cypher command:

 ```
 MATCH (n)-[r]->(m) RETURN distinct type(r), count(*);